CB101b/Unono/README.md

 ### Prerequisites
 You'ill need Python 3 or newer installed on your machine.
 To accomplish this:

-In Ubuntu/Debian linux distros:
+In Ubuntu/Debian Linux distros:
 ```
 sudo apt install python
 ```

-In Arch linux:
+In Arch Linux:
 ```
 sudo pacman -S python
 ```